pyenchant/pyenchant/CONTRIBUTING.md

 (Replace `pyXY` by your current Python installation)

+Note: you will need an `en_US` dictionary installed for the tests to run.
+See website for more details.

 ## Updating the website

 The PyEnchant website is hosted on GitHub pages and there's a GitHub workflow